COUNTER-DEPTH REFRIGERATOR DIMENSIONS

 Considering a counter-depth fridge but don’t know what size to get?
 Learn how to measure your kitchen space to find the right fit.

 How deep is a counter-depth fridge?
 A counter-depth refrigerator should be approximately the depth of your kitchen counters to create a streamlined, built-in look with your kitchen cabinets and countertops.
-Most kitchen counters are about 24–25 inches in depth, so when you’re looking for a counter-depth fridge, you’ll need a model with similar depth.
+Counter-depth refrigerators are often taller and wider than standard depth refrigerators to offer a similar storage capacity.

 WHAT ARE THE DIMENSIONS OF A COUNTER-DEPTH REFRIGERATOR?

 Most counter-depth fridge dimensions top out with a depth of around 30 inches.
 By contrast, traditional refrigerators can be as deep as 36 inches.

 To make up for the shallower depth measurement, standard counter-depth fridge dimensions tend to be wider (around 36 inches).
 Sometimes, counter-depth models are slightly taller, too, though this is less noticeable.
 While these may be standard measurements, it’s still important to find the exact fit for your home before you purchase and install your refrigerator.